Simple Kind of Life: Music video

 The song's music video was directed by Sophie Muller.
 It opens with a scene of Stefani and Kanal holding each other.
 During the chorus, she runs to a church while wearing a wedding dress designed after a fashion show by John Galliano, while her bandmates run after her.
 During the next verse, Stefani and guitarist Tom Dumont sit on a couch, and Stefani gets up on the table while Dumont plays an acoustic guitar.
 Stefani has a nightmare during the second chorus, in which she is in an endless hall full of wedding cakes, attempting to stop her bandmates from destroying them.
 There is then a dream sequence in which Stefani is backlit in front of a circle of stars.
-She sits with Young for the third verse, during which point in time a light in the shape of a birth control pills flashes, with one missing pill.
+She sits with Young for the third verse, during which point in time a light in the shape of a birth control pill dispenser flashes, with one missing pill.
 This coincides with her line "Sometime I wished/For a mistake," referencing her desire to get pregnant.
-In the video, Young quickly stands up and leaves after her line "You seem like you'd be a good dad" to play with Dumont and Kanal.
+In the video, Young quickly stands up and leaves as Stefani sings the line "You seem like you'd be a good dad" to play with Dumont and Kanal.
 The band walks through a cemetery, and Stefani finds a baby.
 Her bandmates extend their arms to hold the baby, but Stefani hands the baby off to a woman and enters her trailer to remove her makeup.

 Muller was staying with Stefani when the song was written, so Stefani stated that "it was obvious that she would be the one to do the video" when Stefani played Muller the song after writing it.
 Muller designed the video around the song's lyrics because she felt that "there are very few [songs] that reveal as much in their lyrics".
 She set the band members up with props and filmed after giving loose suggestions.
 Muller originally intended for the dream sequence to show Stefani over a sea of orange juice but changed the scene based on Stefani's performance.

 The music video was unsuccessful on video chart programs.
 It debuted at number seven on MTV's Total Request Live on April 24, 2000.
 The video made two more appearances later that week but was unable to reach a higher position and dropped out of the countdown.
 It was unable to chart on MuchMusic's Countdown.